SpenceKonde/megaTinyCore/megaavr/extras/Ref_Reset.md

 //   }
 ```

 3. When the bootloader entry conditions are not met, the reset flags are read.
 If they are 0, indicating no reset has occurred, we immediately fire a software reset.
 If the entry conditions are not met, but the reset flags are non-zero, or if the entry conditions are met and the bootloader runs (and either times out or receives a new application), before jumping to the app the flags are cleared, and stashed someplace where a user of average skill can retrieve them (ie, NOT r2).
-A do-nothing register like GPIOR0 is well suited to this, and this is what we use the lower 6 bits of that register for (the remaining two are used to report issues with the tuned clock settings)
+A do-nothing register like GPIOR0 is well suited to this, and this is what we use the lower 6 bits of that register for (the remaining two are used to report issues with the tuned clock settings).

 ## Reset Sources